-- [2] The respondent ("NWK"), the plaintiff in the main action, issued simple summons against the applicant on 5 May 2021.
-The cause of action is predicated on a claim for enforcement of an annual summer production financing agreement concluded between the parties on or about 3 November 2017 and at or near Lichtenburg.
-The salient terms of the agreement provided that NWK would provide a credit facility to the applicant to finance his farming activities.
-The applicant as security to cover his obligations towards NWK in terms of the credit facility, passed covering bonds in favour of NWK over certain immovable properties.
-The applicant is alleged to be in breach of his obligations towards NWK in terms of R 2 700 290.90 and R 978 514.24 respectively. - [3] The applicant delivered a notice of intention to defend the action on 22 June 2021.
-A hiatus occurred in the litigation based on the exchange of various notices and documents between the parties, until NWK on 7 December 2022 delivered its declaration.
-The applicant failed to deliver a plea to the declaration of NWK, and on 23 February 2023, the applicant was placed under bar.
-The applicant remains under bar, as no application or upliftment of bar has been brought.
-The default position in law is that the applicant remains ipso facto barred from pleading.
+- [2] The respondent ("NWK"), the plaintiff in the main action, issued simple summons against the applicants on 5 May 2021.
+The cause of action is predicated on a credit facility agreement entered into between NWK and the applicants on or about 3 November 2017 at or near Lichtenburg to finance their farming activities.
+The applicants as security to cover their obligations towards NWK in terms of the credit facility, passed covering bonds in favour of NWK over certain immovable properties.
+The applicants are alleged to be in breach of their obligations towards NWK in terms of the credit facility and are allegedly indebted to NWK in the amounts of R958 984.04 and R902 908.42 respectively. - [3] The applicants delivered a notice of intention to defend the action on 22 June 2021.
+A hiatus occurred in the litigation based on the exchange of various notices and documents between the parties' legal representatives, until NWK on 7 December 2022 delivered its declaration.
+The applicants failed to deliver a plea to the declaration of NWK, and on 23 February 2023, the applicants were placed under bar.
+The applicants remain under bar, as no application or upliftment of bar has been brought.
+The default position in law is that the applicants remain ipso facto barred from pleading.

 - [4] On 14 April 2023 NWK launched an application for default judgment in which it sought a monetary judgment coupled with an application to declare the immovable properties over which bonds had been secured, specially executable in terms of Rule 46 and 46A.
-The application was set down for 27 July 2023. - [5] The application for default judgment was met with the four (4) separate Rule 30(2) notices which were served on NWK at the same time on 28 June 2023.
-The four (4) Rule 30(2) notices are very succinct in that each raises only one purported complaint.
-These complaints are essentially that the application for default judgment by NWK constitutes an irregular step because: - (1) the applicants do not have funds to secure a written plea; - (2) a supplementary affidavit accompanying the application for default judgment by NWK constitutes an irregular step because the applicant had allegedly caused with prejudice correspondence to be sent to NWK;
+The application was set down for 27 July 2023. - [5] The application for default judgment was met with four (4) separate Rule 30(2) notices, all served on NWK on 28 June 2023.
+The four (4) Rule 30(2) notices are very succinct in that each raises only one main complaint based on the application for default judgment launched by NWK.
+These complaints are essentially that the application for default judgment by NWK constitutes an irregular step because: - (1) the applicants do not have funds to secure a written plea; - (2) a supplementary affidavit accompanying the application for default judgment by NWK constitutes an irregular step because the applicant had allegedly caused with prejudice correspondence to be sent to NWK; - (3) the supplementary affidavit accompanying the application for default judgment constitutes an irregular step because the magistrate's court has jurisdiction to preside over the matter; and

-- (3) the supplementary affidavit accompanying the application for default judgment constitutes an irregular step because the magistrate's court has jurisdiction to preside over the matter; and - (4) the supplementary affidavit accompanying the application for default judgment by NWK constitutes an irregular step because NWK allegedly refused to accept a legal tender from the applicant. - [6] The applicant contrary to the tenets of Rule 30, on the same day as the delivery of its Rule 30(2) notices, being 28 June 2023, issued and delivered his Rule 30(1) application.
-The prescribed ten (10) day period provided in Rule 30(2)(b) for the removal of the cause of complaint had not expired.
+- (4) the supplementary affidavit accompanying the application for default judgment by NWK constitutes an irregular step because NWK allegedly refused to accept a legal tender from the applicant. - [6] The applicants contrary to the tenets of Rule 30, on the same day as the delivery of its Rule 30(2) notices, being 28 June 2023, issued and delivered a Rule 30(1) application.
+The prescribed ten (10) day period provided in Rule 30(2)(b) for the removal of the cause of complaint for obvious reasons could not expire because no such indulgence was afforded NWK.
 Whether or not the complaints constitute irregular steps is the issue which engages this Court in this application.